De Steiger: Origins

 is used in the German presentation of the family name.

 Government service

 Johannes's sons would serve on the Bernese councils, paving the way for future generations to serve in the government.
 By 1796, they held 22 seats on various councils throughout Bern.
 Over time they contributed three avoyers, five treasurers, and three bannerets to Bern, and numerous bailiffs, counselors, and officers.

 A notable "black" de Steiger was Niklaus Friedrich von Steiger, the Schultheiss of Bern, and leader of the Bernese senate during French invasion in 1798.
-Another was Sigmund Emanuel Von Steiger (1666-1725), member of the Great Council of Bern, and married to Countess Dorothia von Graffenried.
+Another was Sigmund Emanuel von Steiger (1666–1725), member of the Great Council of Bern, and married to Countess Dorothea von Graffenried.

 Prussian nobility

 In 1714, King Frederick William I of Prussia gave the hereditary title of Baron and a coat of arms to the "black" de Steigers, including Christoph, eight de Steiger males, and their descendants.
 They would have baronies in Montricher and Monnaz, in Vaud, and numerous estates in Bern.
 Their coat of arms still appears today on the walls of the Château de Chillon.
 Niklaus is buried in a cathedral in Bern.